Yonzzy21/mirdata-gallery/README.md

 Future work: We will need to understand what info makes most sense to use, and generate formatted cards in the gallery website.
 Also, when used with the data, we'll be able to generate some stats on the datasets, etc'.
-It is currently scraping for basic annotations, but it is currently not generalizing to all datasets available in mirdata
+It is currently scraping for basic annotations, but it is currently not generalizing to all datasets available in mirdata.

 ---

 ## 💻 Usage